 All that is required for a semen analysis is for the male to provide a semen sample.
 While many SGFC offices have collection rooms, samples are encouraged to be collected at home.
-Results are available within 3 to 5 business days and can be obtained from either your Shady Grove Fertility or referring physician.
+Results are available within 3 to 5 business days and can be obtained from either your Shady Grove Fertility doctor or a referring physician.
 The majority of Shady Grove Fertility’s full-service locations provide semen analysis services Monday through Friday by appointment.

 - Volume – Besides sperm, semen contains amino acids, enzymes and several other secretions made by the male reproductive system.
 If the volume of ejaculate is low, that can mean the sample may be lacking in these important secretions that aid in the fertilization process.
 It could also signal a blockage or other issue in the semen’s pathway.

 - Concentration – This is what people commonly refer to as the “sperm count.”
 A low concentration can signal a problem with the testicles or male hormones that is preventing the testicles from making enough sperm.